-A lot of compact microphones target the same group, for similar prices to boot—how’s this one stack up?
+Many compact microphones target the same group, for similar prices to boot—how’s this one stack up?
 We spent a week with the Elgato Wave:3 to find out.

 What is it like using the Elgato Wave:3?

 There’s a lot to like about the build of the Elgato Wave:3.
 The mic itself is made of black metal and hard plastic with a brushed matte texture.
-It’s compact and feels sturdy—there’s nothing rattling around, and the dial feels satisfyingly firm.
-Even the mute sensor at the top feels nice to tap.
+It’s compact and feels sturdy—nothing is rattling around, and the dial feels satisfyingly firm.
+Even the mute sensor at the top feels nice.

-The mic comes with a plastic mount which screws into a weighted metal stand.
+The mic has a plastic mount that screws into a weighted metal stand.
 The stand is actually quite nice, with a rubberized bottom, and some real heft to it.
-However, unlike everything else in this package, the plastic mount feels a little flimsy—it’s definitely something that would concern me with regards to long-term durability.
+However, unlike everything else in this package, the plastic mount feels a little flimsy—it’s something that would concern me regarding long-term durability.
 Two bolts position the mic between the mount, and you can unscrew them relatively easily (which makes sense, given that Elgato sells a suspended shock mount separately).

-All told, this feels like a really well built device: the Elgato Wave:3 classic aesthetic means it blends in well with most home office, streaming, and gaming setups.
-It’s compact design seems great for travel too, but is a bit more obtrusive than the Blue Ember XLR microphone.
+All told, this feels like a well-built device: the Elgato Wave:3 classic aesthetic means it blends in well with most home office, streaming, and gaming setups.
+Its compact design seems great for travel too, but is a bit more obtrusive than the Blue Ember XLR microphone.

-The Elgato Wave:3 is great for a variety of home recording needs, but it’s really aimed at streamers, like everything else the company makes.
+The Elgato Wave:3 is great for various home recording needs, but it’s aimed at streamers, like everything else the company makes.
 A big part of that appeal also comes from the mic’s software complement, WaveLink.
 The app is lean and slickly designed and clearly designed for audio source organization.

 Gamers who just have a game, Discord, and maybe Spotify running the background will probably have little use for WaveLink, especially if they’re running single-monitor setups.
 However, if you’ve got a complicated audio situation, WaveLink could be an invaluable resource.